Important Notice of Proposed Law Changes

 Your financial security is our priority and the relationship you have with New Direction Trust Company is very important to us.
-That’s why we want to make you aware that the United States House of Representatives has proposed changes to the laws governing individual retirement accounts (IRAs) as part of its $3.5 trillion reconciliation package.
-These changes, if enacted into law, would have a direct negative impact on you and your ability to save for a secure retirement through an individual retirement account, like the one you have at New Direction Trust Company.
+In that spirit we want to make you aware that Congress has proposed changes to the laws governing individual retirement accounts (IRAs) as part of their $3.5 trillion reconciliation package.
+These changes, if enacted into law, will have a direct, negative impact on you by limiting investment choices available to your individual retirement account, like the one you have today at New Direction Trust Company.

 At New Direction Trust Company, as always – we will continue to advocate on your behalf for individual investor choice.
 If you have any questions about Sections 138312 and 138314 of the House reconciliation bill and how it will impact you, please contact your financial or tax advisor.